DiogoF17/LPOO_18-19/docs/README.md

 > There could be coins scattered arround the house, for the player to collect (it could increase the score).

 ## Design

 ### 1. Separating the Game's Modules
 #### 1.1 Problem in Context
-> The first problem that we came across was to find a way to separate, in a correct way, the different aspects of our game: the logic module, that would be in charge of the mechanics of the game (the inner workings of the game, such as the player and enemies movement, when the game ends, etc); the drawing module, that would be in charge of transmiting the game´s logic and current state onto the screen, for the user to understand/interact; and others.
-Performing a correct separation of the game's modules would avoid the violation of the Single Responsability Principle; furthermore, doing so would make it a lot easier if we were to change just one component of the game, such as the drawing method, because we wouldn't need to change the other modules, as they are separated and not dependent.
+> The first problem that we came across was to find a way to separate, in a correct way, the different aspects of our game: **the logic module**, that would be in charge of the mechanics of the game (the inner workings of the game, such as the player and enemies movement, when the game ends, what option did the player select in the menus, etc); **the drawing module**, that would be in charge of transmiting the game´s logic and current state onto the screen, for the user to understand/interact; and others.
+Performing a correct separation of the game's modules would avoid the violation of the Single Responsability Principle; furthermore, doing so would make it a lot easier if we were to change just one component of the game, such as the drawing method, because we wouldn't need to change the other modules, as they would be correctly separated.

 #### 1.2 The Pattern
+> In order to do this, we decided to implement the MVC (Model - View - Controller) architectural pattern.
+In our project, we have two different MVC structures: one for the **main game**, and the other for the **main menu and game over screens**.
+>
-> In order to do this, we decided to implement a slightly different version of the MVC (Model - View - Controller) architectural pattern.
-The Model functions only has a data "warehouse", containing all the information about the game and its current state, but not knowing how and when to change it; the Controller receives the Model and an EventQueue, that contains all the current events, and updates the Model accordingly; the View (contrary to the standard MVC pattern) is split in two parts, one that receives the user input and generates an Event that is added to the EventQueue, that is going to be processed by the Controller, and another one that receives the Model, and is in charge of drawing the current state of the game onto the screen.
-Finally, we have a Game class that connects all these modules, and contains the main game cycle.
+> In the main game MVC, the Model functions only has a data "warehouse", containing all the information about the game and its current state, and also some functions to modify it, but not knowing when to change it and why; the Controller receives the Model and an EventQueue, that contains all the current game events, and updates the Model accordingly; and finally, the View, that is in charge of receiving the user input and generating a GameEvent that is added to the EventQueue (that is going to be processed by the Controller); the View also receives the Model, and is in charge of drawing the current state of the game onto the screen.
+All these functionalities are combined in the main game cycle.
+>
+> In the menus MVC, we have a different Model and View, related to the existing information in that part of the game.
+We also have a different group of events, the MenuEvents, that represent the possible changes that could be made and triggered by user inputs; some of these events update the Model accordingly.
+The View, just like the main game's View, receives user input, creates the correct event, and draws the Model onto the screen.

 #### 1.3 The Implementation
-> Here's how we decided to implement the pattern (NOTE: The Game and DrawingMethod classes also have subclasses for Swing;
-those are not shown here in order to not complicate the URL diagram):
+> Here's how we decided to implement the pattern (NOTE: The Game and DrawingMethod classes also have subclasses for Swing; those are not shown here in order to not complicate the URL diagram):

+(MUDAR DIAGRAMA)

 ![Alt text](diagrams/UML_MVC/UML_MVC.png)

 > The classes can be found in the following files: